jshttp/fresh/README.md

 ## Known Issues

-This module is designed to only follow the HTTP specifications, not to work-around all kinda of client bugs (especially since this module typically does not receive enough information to understand what the client actually is).
+This module is designed to only follow the HTTP specifications, not to work-around all kinds of client bugs (especially since this module typically does not receive enough information to understand what the client actually is).